Spectral response functions

 Spectral response data for MW coefficient files

-Full spectral response function data are available for a small selection of microwave sensors.
+Full spectral response function data are available for a subset of microwave sensors.
 The corresponding optical depth coefficient files include “_srf” in the filenames.

 Pass band data for MW coefficient files